WestleyArgentum/destringers-field-guide/src/content/medical-kit-and-tools.md

 Under what circumstances and to what extent it is good and safe to feed pigeons becomes a bunch of complicated questions very quickly.
 Generally you should think about:

 - Unfortunately in many places there are humans who will go to extreme lengths to discourage or exterminate birds and especially pigeons.
-Mass poisonings, mass manipulation of hormones to sterilize pigeons, and generally agressive behavior towards them are unfortunately common.
+Mass poisonings, mass manipulation of hormones to sterilize pigeons, and generally aggressive behavior towards them, are unfortunately common.
 Be aware of this when you are picking a potential feeding location.
-Ideally a feeding location should be public tktk
+Large public spaces like parks are a good option, ideally with an already established feeding location.
+- Generally pigeons might want a safe ledge where they can perch in the sun and keep an eye on an open area where humans regularly come and spread food out.
+But they are also practical and are more then happy to meet you in a specific place at a specific time – especially if that place and time are safer.
 - Examine any potential feeding area for circumstantial dangers.
 Is it close to a road that cars drive on?
 Are there lines of sight and safe takeoff directions for the pigeons?
 How do the local humans and dogs behave?
 - There are also humans who still want to exploit and profit from pigeons who go around and capture huge flocks, tie or box them up, and then sell them to hunters who take them out into fields, let them go, and shoot them dead for sport.
 Keep your eyes open, but do not put yourself in danger.

 ### What to Feed Pigeons

-What you feed pigeons will vary widely based on your environment, but good options are:

-- Seeds and grain, especially:
+Pigeons are generally vegetarians and like to eat a wide variety of seeds and grain.
+But they are also creatures of their environment who have local tastes and personal preferences.
+Finding the right food mix for the birds in your area is an adventure.
+Generally the things feral pigeons have the hardest time getting access to are fresh water, plant-based protein, and a variety of vitamins.
+Good things to try feeding them are:

 - Peanuts
+- Lentils
 - Peas
 - Corn
 - Sunflower Seeds
+- Barley
+- Oats
 - Dove or Wild Bird Seed Mix

 Things to avoid are:

-- Bread gererally contains very little nutrition for pigeons, so feeding it is often discouraged.
+- Bread generally contains very little nutrition for pigeons, so feeding it is often discouraged.
 But the night is cold and bread will keep some birds alive.
 Do what you can and what you think is good.
 - Caffeine (strong effects, easy to overdose)
-- Chocolate (theobromine and caffeine)
+- Chocolate (contains theobromine and caffeine)
 - Apple Seeds and Fruit Pits (toxic, contain cyanide)